-We are told by many New Atheist scientists in particular (who like to mark their territory) that a belief can only be scientific if it is falsifiable.
+We are told by many New Atheist scientists in particular (who like to mark their territory, but, fortunately in a way slightly different than, say, cats) that a belief can only be scientific if it is falsifiable.
 This is their demarcation criterion of choice and they use it to ruthlessly guard the borders of science.
 This is one of the reasons, they say, we must reject Intelligent Design.
 This idea comes generally from Karl Popper, a philosopher, who said that a theory cannot be considered scientific merely because it admits of possible verification, but only if it admits of possible falsification.

 It is this general idea that is behind Richard Dawkin's "Flying Spaghetti Monster."
-The Flying Spaghetti Monster exists just outside the range of the most powerful telescopes and the more powerful the telescopes, the further away the monster gets so that we are never able to actually detect him.
+The Flying Spaghetti Monster, says Dawkins, exists just outside the range of the most powerful telescopes and the more powerful the telescopes, the further away the monster gets so that we are never able to actually detect him.
 There is therefore, no way in which belief in him may be disproven.